 By default, data deployment in Gearset is disabled and Gearset will not access any data in any of your orgs.
 To enable data deployments, you must manually enable it via the account page in the app.

-Only a team owner can do this.
+Only a team owner can do this, as well as this, please ensure that the Team Owner has an active licence assigned to their user.
 If you’re not a team owner you’ll need to ask them to enable this on your Gearset account.

 Data security and encryption

 Data is encrypted both at rest and an in transit.
 In transit, we use the latest SSL standards (SSL Report).
 At rest, data is encrypted using AES 256.

 When you enable the data loader, it will default to disallowing deployments to production orgs.
 The team owner can enable deployments to production via the button on the account page.

 This will allow all team members to deploy data to any production credential orgs they have added to Gearset.

 Before you enable this option please be aware that:

 Enabling data deployments to production orgs could lead to the loss of critical business data